The best belay device that does everything

 The best belay device, is there such a thing?
-If you have been reading our 5c Climbers blogs, you would have noticed that we talked a fair bit about belaying devices.
-We had talked about gyms implementing verification tests and the compulsory use of ABDs.
-There had been a number of articles on ABDs.
-None of the ABDs featured had tickled my fancy.
-With newer and fancier devices appearing in the market I should talk about my favourite ABD.
-Just to re-emphasize.
-This article is not sponsored by any equipment manufacturers or retail stores.
+If you have been reading our articles.
+You would have noticed that we talked a fair bit about belaying devices and gyms implementing verification tests and the compulsory use of ABDs.
+There had been a number of articles on ABDs online.
+But none of the ABDs featured had stood out.
+With newer and fancier devices appearing in the market I should talk about my favourite ABD of all time.

 Edelrid Mega Jul

 The ABD that I personally use and happily paid for without any complaint is the Ederid Mega Jul.
 Launched in 2013.
 If you have a habit of reading belay device reviews.
 For some weird reason the GriGri is always ranked first or top 3.
 Mega Jul is hardly considered the best belay device.
 If you are sold on GriGri or other overpriced ABDs I would like to change your mind.

-If we are strictly talking about belaying.
-Then Mega Jul is not the smoothest belaying device out there.
-It may take you some time to get used to it.
-When you do get a hang of it, it is a device that is easy to use, and most importantly it can do everything.
+If we are strictly talking about belaying the Mega Jul is not the smoothest belaying device out there.
+You’ll need some time to get used to it.
+When you do.
+You’ll find Mega Jul easy to use, and most importantly it can do everything.
 And I mean everything.

 Pros of Mega Jul